 Overall savings for 2021 thanks to more efficient fuel planning will equal to 6.7m USD.
 With that Volaris reduces yearly CO2 emissions by 31 000 tones.

 MORE TO COME

 Fuel planning initiatives are not the only ones that can provide improvements in the field of efficiency.
 The charts represent yet another example of savings generated through FuelPro’s implementation.
-The first chart presents percentage of departures with High and Low acceleration altitudes performed at SJO airport.
+The first chart presents the percentage of departures with High and Low acceleration altitudes performed at SJO airport.

 Volaris has introduced a new policy in which its main assumption is to use low acceleration altitude on departures instead of high acceleration.
 Results of that policy change prove that since November 2020 low acceleration was used on 94% of departures, compared to only 7% before the change of policy.
-The second chart (figure 8) presents results before and after implementation of that change.
+The second chart (Figure 8) presents results before and after the implementation of that change.
 Clearly, departure fuel dropped giving 37kg savings on every single departure.

 FuelPro provides over 44 fuel initiatives where savings can be achieved.
-They concern not only Fuel Policies, but also other fields like Flight Planning, Ground Operations, Flight Path Optimization and many more.
+They concern not only Fuel Policies, but also other fields like Flight Planning, Ground Operations, Flight Path Optimization, and many more.

-Juan Dorantes is an Aeronautical Engineer, experienced in Flight Safety and currently responsible for the Fuel and Emissions reduction program.
+Juan Dorantes is an Aeronautical Engineer, experienced in Flight Safety, and currently responsible for the Fuel and Emissions reduction program.